influxdata/awesome/docs/part-3/writing-and-querying-data.md

   |> limit(n:1)
 ```

 ## Writing and Querying with Client Libraries

+If your applicaiton includes your own server code, then integration with InfluxDB is greatly eased using the InfluxDB client libraries.
 InfluxDB offers a variety of Client Libraries built upon the foundation of the REST APIs.
 These client libraries are designed to make reading from and writing to InfluxDB straightforward.

 InfluxDB has a large set of officially supported client libraries, including libraries for:

 * [Python](https://docs.influxdata.com/influxdb/cloud/api-guide/client-libraries/python/)
 * [Javascript/node](https://docs.influxdata.com/influxdb/cloud/api-guide/client-libraries/browserjs/)